Ayms/node-Tor/README.md

 ## Tests :

-See the demo video on [Peersm] (http://www.peersm.com), the beta release will be available begining of January 2014.
+See the demo video on [Peersm] (http://www.peersm.com), the first release is available.

 ## Install :